What is Stock Music? (Ultimate Guide)

 Is stock music free to use?

-Major stock music libraries like Audiojungle, Pond5, PremiumBeat, and many more, offer stock music for a license fee.
-However, you can also find free stock music on some websites, but they usually compel you to credit the author.
+Major stock music libraries like Audiojungle, Pond5, PremiumBeat, and many more offer stock music for a license fee.
+You can also find free stock music on some websites, but they usually compel you to credit the author.

 For example, YouTube Audio Library is free to use, but you won’t find as much diversity as in paid libraries.
-Besides, you must credit the author to use some tracks.
+Besides, you must credit the author for using some tracks.

-I offer my music for free on my YouTube channel in exchange for a link back to my channel.
+on my YouTube channel in exchange for a link back to my channel.
 Besides, while people can use it for free, they can’t monetize it, as it is protected with Content ID (the videos receive copyright claims).
-To monetize their creations with my music (and not crediting me), they must purchase a license.
+To monetize their creations with my music (and not credit me), they must purchase a license.
 (It’s just business, after all.)

-You can convert YouTube videos to mp3 with 4K Download.
-They have a free version that allows you to do almost anything within the app.
+You can convert YouTube videos to MP3 with 4K Download.
+Their free version allows you to do almost anything within the app.

 What is royalty-free stock music?